NEW: Group calls on UK government to negotiate for Alan Henning's release

 Leading Muslims in the UK say killing Henning isn't permitted by Islamic law

-The wife of British hostage Alan Henning pleaded Saturday with ISIS to release him, describing her husband as a “peaceful, selfless man” who was only in Syria to help people in need.
+The wife of British hostage Alan Henning pleaded Saturday with the Islamic State terror group to release her husband, describing him as a “peaceful, selfless man” who was only in Syria to help people in need.

-“I cannot see how it could assist any state’s cause to allow the world to see a man like Alan dying,” Barbara Henning said, according to a message released by the UK Foreign Office.
-ISIS refers to itself as “the Islamic State.”
+“I cannot see how it could assist any State’s cause to allow the world to see a man like Alan dying,” according to a message from Barbara Henning released by the UK Foreign Office.

 Alan Henning, a taxi driver from near Manchester, England, was part of a team of volunteers that traveled to Syria in December to deliver food and water to people affected by the Middle Eastern country’s devastating civil war.

 He was abducted the day after Christmas by masked gunmen, according to other people in the aid convoy.

 In a videotaped execution of British aid worker David Haines, made public last weekend, ISIS displayed Henning and threatened to kill him next.

 No response to messages

 The Sunni extremist group, which controls large areas of Iraq and Syria, has already beheaded three Western captives in recent weeks – Haines, and the American journalists James Foley and Steven Sotloff.

 The videos of the executions have pointed to U.S. airstrikes against ISIS forces in Iraq as the motivation.
 In Haines’ case, the militant group described the killing as “a message to the allies of America.”

 Henning’s wife said her husband, a father of two, was only trying to do good in Syria.